Loading...

 • All proposed and existing infrastructure, including fencing and lengths (e.g., perimeter fencing, temporary and interior cross-fencing, alleyways, etc.), water (e.g., source, pumps, piping, troughs, stock tanks, etc.)

-• Rotation plan, including anticipated turnout and movement dates, as well as rest and grazing periods for each paddock
+• The rotation plan, including anticipated turnout and movement dates, as well as rest and grazing periods for each paddock

 • A rotational grazing management plan if your application includes the establishment of any perimeter and/or exclusion fencing.
 The written rotational grazing management plan must meet minimum requirements outlined here.